 Practical Nursing Program applications are available March 1 through May 1.
 Deadline for application into the program is May 1.
 Courses taken in Spring of application year will be considered in the application process.
 Entrance into the program is based on space availability, time of prerequisite completion, and total entrance score.
-All applicants must complete a cognitive ability test (CAT) before May 1st of the application year.
-The CAT will be at the expense of the applicant.
-Applicant will receive a total entrance score using the 4 pre-requisite courses GPA x10 plus the CAT score.
+All applicants must complete an entrance exam before May 1st of the application year.
+The entrance exam will be at the expense of the applicant.
+Applicant will receive a total entrance score using the 4 pre-requisite courses GPA x10 plus the entrance exam score.
 Applicants will be ranked and selected based on their total entrance scores.
 Specific entrance policies are available in the program brochure.

 A current American Heart Association CPR certification and current health card (TB Skin Test) is required prior to clinical experience.
 NURS courses do not follow the typical college schedule.
 In order to provide a variety of learning experiences, students are scheduled clinical rotations at health care agencies throughout the surrounding area.
 Clinical hours include day, evening, night, and weekend rotations.